How to buy a summer sportcoat (the complete 2020 guide)

 And remember, you have tons of pockets on the inside of your jacket.
 With the obvious exception of your chest pocket (hello, pocket squares!), your inside pockets are where you should be storing your things.

-So, that covers the basics on how to choose a summer sport coat.
+That covers the basics on how to choose a summer sportcoat.
 As you can see, there are some smart things you can do to ensure that your coat becomes your seasonal favorite.
 Just so long as you stick with a breathable fabric and you request the unconstructed option, you’ll stay nice and cool.

 One note on how you wear these jackets.
 Because it’s summertime and it’s hot outside, don’t forget that you wear your clothes, not the other way around.
 For instance, it’s perfectly acceptable these days to scrunch up your jacket sleeves for a short time (not all day long, fellas).
 And when the thermometer climbs into the red, loosen up the buttons on your cuff to promote ventilation.